vouill/vuex-api/README.md

 ## Introduction
 This plugins aims to make api calls generic and handled predictably.

-Using this library will avoid you writing any vuex logic for handling api calls.
+- Using this library will avoid you writing any vuex logic for handling api calls.
-It handles by itself loading, errors and successful state.
+- It handles by itself loading, errors and successful state.
-It also gives you helpers to get whatever data you want.
+- It also gives you helpers to get whatever data you want.
 Either the api call status, the response headers, or response data.

-Also it works pretty well when using different api sources.
+- It also works pretty well when using different api sources.

 ## Basic usage